aaronalonsotorrens/LoCo-recipe-finder/README.md

-# Super Mario Arcade
+# Recipe Finder LoCo

 ## Introduction

 Welcome to my third project, part of the Code Institute Full Stack Development Course.
 The purpose of this project is to build a responsive website using python.

 The code is a recipe finder.
-This is supposed to be a convenient and easy-to-use tool that helps you discover new meal ideas based on the ingredients you already have at home.
-The user will then have an option to add a recipe to the database to help other users find new recipes.
+This is supposed to be a convenient and easy-to-use tool that helps you discover new meal ideas based on common ingredients that most people should have in their homes.
+The user will have the option to either find a recipe or add a recipe themselves to help other users find new recipes.

 ## Strategy

 How many times have we come back from a long day at work we look in our fridge and we just stare without knowing what to cook.
-This code is supposed to solve that issue.
-Put those ingredients on the app and make those decisions go away.
+Recipe finder LoCo is meant to help you look less and cook more.
+Choose from any of the ingredients dispplayed and make help those tough decisions go away.

 ## UX - User Experience Design